 Summary of the MOST analysis

 MOST stands for Missions, Objectives, Strategies and Tactics.
-In business, MOST analysis is used to analyze the internal environment and, ideally, to change the internal culture and processes for the better.
+In business, MOST analysis is used to analyze the growth of a company, the development of a product, also to change internal culture and processes for better.

 - Definition of missions